The Ultimate Guide to Emergency Funds – Why and How to Start One?

 If you are the type of person to need a bit more security, many financial gurus out there would suggest you double the original three months to six months’ worth of income.

-Where Do I Deposit and Keep My Emergency Fund?
+Where Do I Deposit And Keep My Emergency Fund?

 You want your emergency fund to be completely accessible within a very short period of time.
-Here are the Dos and Don’ts for where to stash your emergency nest egg.
+Here are the Do’s and Don’ts for where to stash your emergency nest egg.

-• DO keep your emergency fund somewhere you can access all of it within three days.
+• DO – Keep your emergency fund somewhere you can access all of it within three days.
 Remember that most emergencies won’t require you to pay up big bucks all at once, so you have a little time to get the money into your account.

-• DON’T put your emergency fund in any investments where there is risk involved.
+• DON’T – Put your emergency fund in any investments where there is risk involved.
 Not only does this complicate the withdrawal timeframe, but it also opens up the possibility of losing your money.

-• DO keep your emergency fund in cash or cash equivalents.
+• DO – Keep your emergency fund in cash or cash equivalents.
 This means a high-interest cash account, a money market fund, or something similar.

-• DON’T keep your emergency fund in your regular bank account.
+• DON’T – Keep your emergency fund in your regular bank account.
 If you access your account every day, you’ll more than likely see your emergency funds just sitting there.
 One day, you might convince yourself to dive into that money.
 Keep it in another bank where you won’t look at it constantly.

-How to Go From $0 to Fully Funded
+How To Go From $0 To Fully Funded?

 Now we come to the hard part – actually saving up the money for an emergency fund.